Several top international schools share with us why music education is so important in school.

 UWC South East Asia

 Being a part of an international school means your child is constantly learning about new cultures and traditions.
 One way UWC South East Asia (UWCSEA) teaches its students about diversity is through its curricular music program.
-“Music brings us closer to one another through greater understanding of how people express who they are, where they come from and what they value,” says head of primary school music at UWCSEA East, Janine Larsen.
+“Music brings us closer to one another through greater understanding of how people express who they are, where they come from and what they value,” says the Head of Primary school Music at UWCSEA East.
 “At UWCSEA, our aim is for our students to gain a deeper understanding and appreciation for common aspects of humanity through varied cultural contexts.
 They begin to see that music is a universal action, and that the rich diversity in musical sounds, techniques and styles encourages us to value the many different perspectives of the world’s people.”

 That’s not all.
 UWCSEA’s academic music program also offers students numerous opportunities to pursue music and musicianship through an extensive instrumental teaching program, which engages expert technical instruction from external musicians in Singapore.
-And, head of high school music at UWCSEA East, Eivind Lodemel adds, “Students are also encouraged to use their specific interests in service of others via a number of specialist programs offered in collaboration with some of our service partner organisations.
+And, the Head of High School Music at UWCSEA East adds, “Students are also encouraged to use their specific interests in service of others via a number of specialist programs offered in collaboration with some of our service partner organisations.
 One example is the Music with Reminiscence program, which our students help to facilitate at Apex Harmony Lodge under the guidance of a music therapist, and which aims to use music to enhance the lives of patients with dementia.”